 More detailed specification of watering the gardens, depends on the type:

 - ferns forest capsules: the moss should always be damp & there should be condensation on the glass.
 Ferns need filtered light so avoid placing in direct sunshine at all times.
 Enclosed terrariums may only require a light spray every month or so.
 Water should be visible in the bottom rock layer, about 1cm-2cm is sufficient.
 Do not overwater.

 - rainforest, orchids or carnivous capsules: the moss or soil should always be damp & there should be condensation on the glass.
 Enclosed terrariums may only require a light spray every month or so.
 Water should be visible in the bottom rock layer; about 1cm-2cm is sufficient.
 Do not overwater.

 - desert capsules – keep the lid open.
 Succulents & cactus require minimal watering.
 Water with a spray bottle every couple of weeks or so, allowing the soil to dry out fully between watering.

 - seascape capsules: grass Ostsee/Baltic type need regular watering, it’s the most demanding type of capsuled gardens.
 Water it once a week, then let the sand to dry out fully between watering.
-Airplants one takes some of their moisture requirements directly from the air, however, they do benefit from a light spray of water.
-Enclosed terrariums, about once a month (allowing plants to dry before replacing lids) whilst open ones, every week or so during summer, and fortnightly during winter.
+Airplants takes some of their moisture requirements directly from the air, however, they do benefit from a light spray of water.
+Enclosed terrariums need to be watered about once a month (allowing plants to dry before replacing lids) while open ones – every week or so during summer and fortnightly during winter.